open-discourse/open-discourse/python/README.md

 - To setup the python environment, please run `sh setup.sh`
 - To build the open-discourse data, please run `sh build.sh`

+## Notes

+- Staatsminister in Auswaertigem Amt treated as Guest